GIS Web Services for the FEMA National Flood Hazard Layer (NFHL)

 FEMAs National Flood Hazard Layer

-The data depict flood hazard information and supporting data used to develop the information.
+The data depict effective flood hazard information and supporting data used to develop the information.
 The primary flood hazard classification is indicated in the Flood Hazard Zones layer.

 The NFHL layers include: